CommonCoreOntology/cco-webpage/docs/faq.md

   <h2>How Often Does CCO Release Updates?</h2>
     <p>placeholder</p>
   <h2>Is CCO a Standard?</h2>
     <p>CCO is a baseline standard for all formal ontology work with the Department of Defense and Intelligence Communities, as outlined <a href="https://dailynous.com/wp-content/uploads/2024/03/memo-dod-applied-ontology.pdf" target="_blank">here</a>.
-The IEEE P3195 Standard for Requirements for a Mid-Level Ontology and Extensions working group is also reviewing CCO to become the first mid-level ontology standard.</p>
+The <a href="https://sagroups.ieee.org/oswg/" target="_blank">IEEE P3195 Standard for Requirements for a Mid-Level Ontology and Extensions working group</a> is also reviewing CCO to become the first mid-level ontology standard.</p>
   <h2>How is CCO Versioned?</h2>
     <p>Version control is tracked with Git on the official <a href="https://github.com/CommonCoreOntology/CommonCoreOntologies/tree/develop" target="_blank">CCO github repo</a>CCO github repo.</p>
   <h2>Does CCO Use the Temporalized Relations from BFO?</h2>